TheresaLui/SelfHelpContent_v2/articles/microsoft.network.dns/dns-cantcreaterecord.md

 4. Do you have a CNAME conflict?
 The DNS standards do not allow a CNAME record with the same name as a record of any other type.
 If you have an existing CNAME, creating a record with the same name of a different type will fail.
 Likewise, creating a CNAME will fail if the name matches an existing record of a different type.
 Remove the conflict by removing the other record or choosing a different record name.
 5. Have you reached the limit on the number of record sets permitted in a DNS zone?
 The current number of record sets and the maximum number of record sets are shown in the Azure management portal, under the 'Properties' for the zone.
 If you have reached this limit, then either delete some record sets or contact Azure Support to raise your record set limit for this zone, then try again.

-If the above steps don't resolve the issue, please open an Azure Support ticket.
+If the above steps didn't resolve the issue, please post this issue to our [community support forum on MSDN](https://social.msdn.microsoft.com/Forums/en-US/home?forum=WAVirtualMachinesVirtualNetwork) or open an Azure Support ticket.

-## Recommended documents
+## **Recommended documents**

 [DNS zones and records](https://docs.microsoft.com/azure/dns/dns-zones-records)
 <br>